exciting/exciting/INSTALL.md

 # to be consistent with the user's own installation path:
 # emacs build/make.inc
 # SIRIUS_ROOT=<ADD ME>
+# Note that exciting and SIRIUS need to be linked to the same libXC version.
+# If the version is 7 or higher, the option `-DLIBXC_HAS_FUNC_MOD` is required.
+# If SIRIUS is built with SPACK set `SIRIUS_ROOT` to the output of `spack location -i sirius`
+# and LIBXC_ROOT to `spack location -i libxc`.

 spack build-env ${SPEC} -- make mpiandsmp -j 4
 ```